chpc-tech-eval/scc/tutorial0/README.md

 ## Configure IP Addresses

 With the network adapters set up, you now need to assign a static IP address to each VM so they can communicate with each other.
-We use static IPs (fixed addresses that do not change) because later you will be setting up a hosts file that maps names to IP addresses, if the IPs kept changing this would break that setup.
+We use static IPs (fixed addresses that do not change) because later you will be setting up a hosts file that maps names to IP addresses.
+If the IPs kept changing this would break that setup.

 ### What is an IP Address?